influxdata/influxdb/query/docs/SPEC.md

 In such cases an empty row delimits a new table boundary and new annotations and header rows follow.
 The empty row acts like a delimiter between two independent CSV files that have been concatenated together.

-In the case were a table has no rows the `default` annotation is used to provide the values of the partition key.
+In the case were a table has no rows the `default` annotation is used to provide the values of the group key.

 ##### Multiple results